matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 To ensure users experience paymasters on testnet, as well as keep supporting paying fees in ERC20 tokens, the Matter Labs team provides the testnet paymaster, that enables paying fees in ERC20 token at a 1:1 exchange rate with ETH (i.e. one unit of this token is equal to 1 wei of ETH).

-The paymaster supports only the [approval based](#approval-based-paymaster-flow) paymaster flow and requires that the `token` param is equal to the token being swapped and `minAllowance` to equal to least `tx.maxFeePerErg * tx.ergsLimit`.
+The paymaster supports only the [approval based](#approval-based-paymaster-flow) paymaster flow and requires that the `token` param is equal to the token being swapped and `minAllowance` to equal to least `tx.maxFeePerGas * tx.gasLimit`.
 In addition, the testnet paymaster does not make use of the `_innerInput` parameter, so nothing should be provided (empty `bytes`).

 An example of how to use testnet paymaster can be seen in the [quickstart](./hello-world.md#paying-fees-using-testnet-paymaster) tutorial.